mk-gurucharan/mk-gurucharan/readme.md

 ### Hi there 👋
-# I am Gurucharan Marthi Krishna Kumar
+# I am Gurucharan Marthi

 ### Interested in AI and its applications in the field of Neuroscience